laravel/docs/cache.md

     Cache::forget('key');

-You may also remove items by providing a zero or negative TTL:
+You may also remove items by providing a zero or negative number of expiration seconds:

     Cache::put('key', 'value', 0);